skypjack/entt/README.md

 * `size`: returns the number of entities still alive.
 * `capacity`: returns the maximum number of entities created till now.
+* `valid`: returns true if the entity is still in use, false otherwise.
 * `empty<Component>`: returns `true` if at least an instance of `Component` exists, `false` otherwise.
 * `empty`: returns `true` if all the entities have been destroyed, `false` otherwise.
 * `create<Components...>`: creates a new entity and assigns it the given components, then returns the entity.